balrogbob/SimpleEdit/PythonApplication1/RATHENA_TOOLS_INTEGRATION_PROPER.md

 ## Overview

 The rAthena Script Development Tools have been integrated into SimpleEdit's `PythonApplication1` project.
-They are located in the `rathena-tools/` directory and can be imported and used by SimpleEdit or external Python scripts.
+They are located in the `rathena-tools/` package directory and can be imported and used by SimpleEdit or external Python scripts.

 ## Directory Structure

 ```
 PythonApplication1/
 ├── PythonApplication1.py              ← Main SimpleEdit application
+├── rathena_tools_menu.py              ← Menu integration module (NEW)
-├── rathena-tools/                     ← rAthena Tools (NEW LOCATION)
+├── rathena-tools/                     ← rAthena Tools Package (SEPARATE MODULE)
 │   ├── __init__.py                    ← Package init with imports
 │   ├── README.md                      ← Tools overview
 │   ├── rathena_script_gen.py          ← Generator engine